leonguyen52/sprout-track/documentation/Family-Documentation/family-slug-updates.md

 ## Current Issues

-We're experiencing some issues with the implementation:
+We're still experiencing some issues with the implementation:

 1. **Layout Nesting**: The app is experiencing layout nesting issues where both the original layout and the slug-based layout are being applied simultaneously.
-2. **Infinite Loop**: The application is getting into an infinite loop of API calls.
-3. **API Updates**: Some API endpoints may still need to be updated to properly handle family IDs.
+2. **Infinite Loop**: Despite updating all API endpoints to filter by family ID, we're still experiencing infinite loops of API calls.
+This suggests there might be issues with the layout structure or component rendering.

 ## Next Steps